How to Write an Extemporaneous Speech - 4 Easy Steps

 10. What technological advice can you give to entrepreneurs and employees?

 Feel free to use any of these topics or mold them however you see fit.
-If you are looking for some topic ideas, preview our article on 100 amazing impromptu speech topics for college students.
+For more topic ideas, preview our article on impromptu speech topics.

-How Do You Prepare for an Extemporaneous Speech?
+How Do You Get Ready for an Extemporaneous Speech?

-Below are strategies you can use to prepare for an extemporaneous speech in advance.
+Below are strategies to prepare for an extemporaneous speech in advance:

 Most of the extemporaneous speeches are presented in competitions and public events.
 So, ensure you understand the theme of a forthcoming event beforehand if you will be a speaker.

-The theme may hint at the topics that will be discussed in the extemporaneous speech.
-To better know about these topics, just google the event to see what has been done on previous occasions.
-You can also ask the event hosts about the topics.
+The theme may hint at the topics discussed in the extemporaneous speech.
+Google the event to see what has been done on previous occasions.
+You can also ask the event hosts about other ideas.

-You need to know how much time will be apportioned to you for preparing for the speech.
+Be aware of how much time will be allocated to prepare for the speech.
 Ask the hosts or look at how it has been done in the past.
+The time limit will guide you on the length of the speech and the choice of the topic.

 Once you know the topics you may discuss and the time you will have for preparing, all that is left is to practice heavily.
 So, how do you practice?
 Write down the topics that may be discussed.
 Pick one topic and write an outline for it.
 Try to mimic the timeframes of the actual speech preparation and presentation.
 If you will have 15 minutes to prepare and 5 minutes to present, ensure you use the same timeframes when practicing.

-To an audience, spoken and written words differ greatly.
-For instance, one can re-read a specific section in a written piece but can’t do the same in spoken words.
-Also, listeners are less able to absorb long sentences and dense and difficult language than what is seen among readers.
+To an audience, spoken and written words differ significantly.
+For instance, one can re-read a specific section in a written piece but can't do the same in spoken words.
+Also, listeners can struggle to absorb long and dense statements, so it's best to talk to the audience better than script reading.

-Due to these differences and other factors, it is thus important for speakers to understand the key elements of delivering an excellent extemporaneous speech.
+Due to these differences and other factors, it is thus crucial for speakers to understand the critical elements of delivering an excellent extemporaneous speech.
 The elements are:

 Body Language

-Effective speaking is not just about what you say but also about your body language.
-Even if you are an amazing narrator, you are doomed without good body language.
-Some best ways to have amazing body language is to establish a friendly image and make eye contact.
+Effective speaking is not just about what you say but your body language.
+Even if you are a fantastic narrator, you are doomed without good body language.
+One of the best ways to have fantastic body language is to establish a friendly image and eye contact.
 You can open this link to see other ways to improve body language.

 Valuable Topic

 Choose a topic that is significant to your audience.
 A good topic relates to the audience.
-Before settling on one, make sure you understand how it will affect the audience and what you want them to take away.
+Before settling on one, understand how it will affect the audience and what you want them to take away.

 Authenticity